STOCKS NEWS EUROPE-UK small caps flat early on

-The FTSE Small Cap is flat in early trade, outperforming a turn down by both the FTSE 100 and FTSE 250 indexes, off 0.5 percent and 0.2 percent respectively, after earlier gains are erased.
+The FTSE Small Cap index is flat in early trade, underperforming both the blue chips and the midcaps, up 0.5 percent and 0.2 percent respectively.

-Blinxk sheds 10.8 percent as the world's biggest online video search engine operator agrees to buy digital marketing agency Prime Visibility Media Group for $36 million in cash, and will partially fund the acquisition through a placing of 6.5 million new shares.
+Xchanging slips 3.6 percent after the outsourcing company loses a lucrative contract with BAE Systems.

-Ark Therapeutics jumps 14.7 percent as the biotechnology firm issues an upbreat interim management statement, prompting Merchant Securities to reiterate its "buy" rating and 12 pence price target on the stock.
+Optos rises 2.3 percent to a four-year high after the retinal imaging firm's results for the year to end-September beat analysts' expectations, and it says it is increasingly confident about its long-term prospects.

 Reuters messaging rm://tricia.wright1.thomsonreuters.com@reuters.net